BalazsSzekeres/setting-up-ros-melodic-in-mac-os/README.md

-# Setting up ROS Melocic in Mac OS
+# Setting up ROS Melodic in Mac OS

 This repo provides a tutorial on how to setup ROS Melodic in Mac OS using Ubuntu 18.04 via Parallels 17.